dev-ai-lab/aws-architect/README.md

   - in ElastiCache one can store huge aggregated result

 ![dynamodb-dax-elasticache.png](media/serverless/dynamodb-dax-elasticache.png)

-- DynamoDB - Stream Processing
+### DynamoDB Streams Processing
-  - DynamoDB Stream is an ordered flow of information about changes (create, update, delete) to items in DDB table
-  - when an item changed DDB writes a stream record with the primary key attribute of the item
-  - It can chained with lambda down the line
+DynamoDB Streams is a feature of Amazon DynamoDB that captures a time-ordered sequence of item-level changes (inserts, updates, and deletes) made to a table.
+- Events from **DynamoDB Streams** are stored in a **highly available, managed stream** maintained by AWS, **separate from the table itself**.
+You don’t access them like a traditional database table—instead, AWS stores them in an **internal stream buffer** that you can read from using:

+- **AWS Lambda** (most common use via triggers)
+- **Kinesis adapter** (for advanced stream processing)
+- **DynamoDB Streams API** (low-level, for custom consumers)

+**Storage specifics**
+- **Retention**: Stream records are stored for **24 hours**.
+- **Ordering**: Events are stored in **time order** per partition key.
+- **Access**: You don’t see or manage the underlying storage—AWS handles that entirely.

+So, the events are **not stored in DynamoDB itself**, but in a **separate, managed stream** associated with your table.

+In the context of **DynamoDB**, when we talk about **creating triggers**, it **specifically refers to using a Lambda function** that automatically runs in response to changes in the table via **DynamoDB Streams**.

+So yes, **"triggers" in DynamoDB are essentially Lambda functions** that are associated with a stream on a table.

+**Steps to create a trigger**
+1. **Enable DynamoDB Streams** on your table.
+2. Go to the **AWS Lambda Console**.
+3. Create a **new Lambda function** (or use an existing one).
+4. Under **"Function triggers"**, choose **DynamoDB** as the source.
+5. Select your table and the stream ARN, and configure the batch size and permissions.

+Once set up, the Lambda function is automatically **triggered** whenever the table is modified (insert, update, delete), and from there, you can integrate with SNS or any other service.

+To integrate **Amazon SNS** with **DynamoDB Streams**, you use a **Lambda function as a trigger**.
+In DynamoDB, a *trigger* refers to a **Lambda function** that automatically runs when changes (inserts, updates, deletes) occur in the table, captured via **DynamoDB Streams**.

+**How it works**
+1. **Enable DynamoDB Streams** on your table to capture data changes.
+2. **Create a Lambda function** and configure it as a **trigger** for the stream.
+3. In the Lambda function, process the incoming stream events and **publish messages to an SNS topic**.
+4. **Subscribe other services** (e.g., email, SQS, other Lambdas) to the SNS topic to receive notifications.

+**Example use case**
+A new order is inserted into a DynamoDB table → DynamoDB Stream captures the event → triggers a Lambda → Lambda sends an alert via SNS to notify a support team.

+---

+This setup is **serverless**, real-time, and great for building reactive, event-driven architectures.

 - use cases:
   - react in real time (welcome emails to users)
   - real-time usage analytics
   - insert into derivative tables
   - implement cross-region replication
-    - invoke lambda on changes

 - Two stream processing types on DynamoDB:
   - DynamoDB streams
     - 24 hours retention
     - limited # consumers
     - process using lambda triggers or dynamodb stream kinesis adapters
   - Kinesis Data Stream (new): send all streams to it
     - 1 year retention
     - high # consumers
     - process using lambda, kinesis data analytics, Kinesis Data Firehose, Glue, Streaming ETL

 ![drafted-dynamodb-stream.png](media/serverless/drafted-dynamodb-stream.png)

-- DynamoDB Global Tables
+### DynamoDB Global Tables
 - Make a DynamoDB table accessible with low latency in multiple-regions
 - Active-Active replication (2-ways)
 - Applications can READ and WRITE to the table in any region
 - Must enable DynamoDB Streams as a pre-requisite:
   - DynamoDB streams enable DB to get changelog and use that to replicate data across replica tables in other aws regions

 ![dynamodb-global-table.png](media/serverless/dynamodb-global-table.png)

-- DynamoDB TTL
+### DynamoDB TTL
 - automatically delete an item after an expiry timestamp
 - Use cases: reduce stored data by keeping only current items, adhere to regulatory obligations, web session handling...

 ![img.png](media/serverless/dynamodb-ttl.png)

-- DynamoDB - backups for DR
+### DynamoDB - backups for DR
   - **Continuous Backups using point-in-time recovery (PITR)**
     - Can be enabled for up to 35 days
     - Allows recovery to any point within the backup window